Nelsoncrasta/NETFLIX-DATA-ANALYTICS-PROJECT/README.md

 - **production_countries**: Name of the countries involved in the production of the films mentioned as a list
 - **seasons**: Number of seasons for the show
 - **imdb_score**: Ratings given for the content by genreal public in imdb
 - **imdb_votes**: Number of people voted for the particular content.

   ---

 ## Steps and Workflow

 ### 1. Data Cleaning
 - **Handle missing data**: `title` had missing value so removed those rows
 - **Two Dataframe created**: Two dataframes created sepearate for both movies and shows
 - **Fix data types**: Converted `genres` and `production_countries` from list to a string.
 Exploded data set twice
--

 ### 2. EDA (Exploratory Data Analysis)
 1. **Insight based on the content released**:
    - Content released in last 5 years.
    - Contents which has no rating till now (Less popular)
-   - contents produced based on age certifications
+   - Contents produced based on age certifications
    - Top 5 shows & movies by rating,runtime and popularity

 2. **Content related insights**: